R35007/Mock-Server/README.md

 ### **CrudOperations**

 `_CrudOperations` middleware handles all the crud operations of the given data.
-By default it also hadles the `_AdvancedSearch` operations.
+By default it also handles the `_AdvancedSearch` operations.
 Note : the mock must of type Array of objects and must contain a unique value of attribute `id`. this `id` attribute can also be changes using `config.id`.